 Student Conduct Sanctions

-When a student has been found responsible for violating a University rule under either the Code of Conduct Process or the Residence Halls Conduct Process, a sanction or combination of sanctions is imposed.
-Below is a description of the sanctions available to the hearing boards and hearing officers.
-Clearly, the first two sanctions are to be considered the most serious because they refer to the termination of a student’s affiliation with the University.
+When a student has been found responsible for violating a University rule under either the Student Code of Conduct Process or the Residence Halls Conduct Process, a sanction or combination of sanctions is imposed.
+Below is a description of the sanctions available to hearing officers.
+Clearly, the first two sanctions are to be considered the most serious because they refer to the permanent or temporary termination of a student's affiliation with the University.

 Expulsion from the University

 Permanent separation of the student from the University.
 The student will be barred from University premises.
 Any student who is expelled from the University is required to leave campus within the time specified by the Student Conduct Review Council, the Dean of Students, or the President (usually not more than 24 hours).
 When a decision involving suspension or expulsion from the University is appealed, a student may request to the Dean of Students for permission to leave only his or her belongings in the residence hall until the conclusion of the appeal.

 Separation of the student from the University for a specified period of time.
 The student shall not participate in any University sponsored activity and may be barred from University premises.
 Suspended time will not count against time limits of the Graduate Schools for the completion of the degree.
 The penalty is given for a stated period of time before the student may request readmission.
 Conditions for readmission may be established at the time of suspension.

 Any student who is suspended or expelled from the University is required to leave the campus and remove his or her belongings from the residence halls within 24 hours unless otherwise specified by the Dean of Students or the Student Conduct Review Council.
 When a decision involving suspension or expulsion from the University is appealed, a student may request to the Dean of Students for permission to leave only his or her belongings in the residence hall until the conclusion of the appeal.